Skip to main content

 builder store_coins(builder b, int x) asm "STGRAMS";

-It is the most common way of storing Toncoins.
+This is the standard way of storing Toncoins.

 store_dict